OutRun 2: OutRun 2 SP

-In 2004, Sega released an upgrade to the OutRun 2 arcade game, titled OutRun 2 SP.
-The upgrade added 15 all-new courses which are predominantly based around a New World theme.
+This sub-section refers to the arcade release, not to be confused with the later home port titled 'Outrun 2 SP' which was equivalent Outrun 2006: Coast to Coast (see below).

-OutRun 2 SPs new courses, songs and game elements appear (alongside the originals and new content) in the home video-game OutRun 2006: Coast 2 Coast.
+In 2004, Sega released an arcade upgrade to the OutRun 2, OutRun 2 SP.
+It includes 15 new courses which are mostly based around a New World theme including several Americanesque landscapes and regions.

 OutRun 2 SP DX/SDX

-An update entitled OutRun 2 SP SDX was shown at a privately held Sega show on July 7, 2006.
-This updated version of OutRun 2 does not run on the Sega Chihiro, but rather the Sega Lindbergh.
+An updated version, OutRun 2 SP SDX, was shown at a privately held Sega show on July 7, 2006.
+It does not run on the Sega Chihiro, but rather the Sega Lindbergh.
 This iteration is displayed at a resolution of 800*480 rather than the previous versions' 640*480 and features cooperative play involving both players sitting next to each other in replica Ferraris, taking turns driving the same car with their own set of controls.
 The 2-player cabinet is designated as DX (Deluxe), and the 4-Player cabinet is designated as SDX (Super Deluxe), with raceview cameras on the players, and a live leaderboard over the center units.

 Xbox version

 In 2004, OutRun 2 was released on the Xbox.
-The task of coding was shared by Sega AM2 and UK-based developers Sumo Digital.
+Development was shared by Sega AM2 and the UK developers Sumo Digital.
 The game was released in Europe on October 1, followed by the U.S. release on October 25.
 Sega published the game in Europe and Japan, while Microsoft Game Studios published it in North America.

 The Xbox version preserves the look and feel of the arcade original, but with the additions of 480p anamorphic widescreen support and tweaks to make it more suitable for home play.
-The game includes a straight port of the arcade called "Outrun Arcade" plus two other modes: OutRun Challenge, which includes 101 missions distributed over the 15 stages, and OutRun Xbox Live, featuring online play.
+The game includes a straight port of the arcade, "Outrun Arcade", plus two other modes: OutRun Challenge, which includes 101 missions distributed over the 15 stages, and OutRun Xbox Live, featuring online play.
 Tracks from Scud Race and Daytona USA 2 can be unlocked as a bonus.
 Online modes were available via Xbox Live until 15 April 2010.
-Outrun 2 is now playable online again on the replacement Xbox Live servers called Insignia.
+Outrun 2 is playable online via the fan-made replacement Xbox Live server Insignia.

-In addition, some content from the arcade game is locked away alongside new, unique content, such as extra cars, extra music tracks, and even the original Out Run game itself.
+Some content from the arcade game is locked away alongside new, unique content, such as extra cars, extra music tracks, and even the original Out Run game itself.
 This content is unlocked as the player completes the OutRun Challenge missions.
 Some slight changes were made to the Arcade mode, such as the 3D model for the newer Testarossa Spider being replaced with a customised Testarossa from 1984.
 The Japanese version of the game was slightly altered further, fixing some glitches and modifying the bonus stages.